-Graph 1: A comparison of global B2B taxi bookings from 2019 to 2021 The growth persisted into early 2020, with the months of January and February looking optimistic, however, the pandemic and its lockdowns drastically impacted the demand for taxis.
+Graph 1: A comparison of global B2B taxi bookings from 2019 to 2021

+The growth persisted into early 2020, with January and February looking optimistic, however, the pandemic and its lockdowns drastically impacted the demand for taxis.
 The global pandemic left an indelible mark on all livelihoods.
-Hotel and travel industries, for example, could take years to recover.
 Like any other primary sector, the taxi sector was a target of the pandemic over the globe.
 The elevated risk of crowded settings, combined with social distancing guidelines, has restricted the industry's expansion as consumers' preferences have switched toward private methods of transportation and staying at home.
 Q1 2020 saw a decline in bookings of 8.56% compared to the previous year.
+Notably, the month of March 2020 experienced a 43.63% decrease in bookings compared to the same month of the previous year.

+April 2020, the month that the world was most significantly hit by COVID-19 lockdowns, saw a 91.23% drop in bookings compared to the same month of the previous year.

-Notably, the month of March experienced a 43.63% decrease in bookings.
-It was only in mid-April of 2020 that bookings started to increase again.
+It was only in May of 2020 that bookings started to increase again.
 The October-November timeline displays a slight decrease in bookings; however, it bounced back right after.
 Since December 2020, with the easing of travel restrictions in most parts of the world, the overall growth trend of taxi bookings has been positive and is expected to increase further.
 With international flights commencing and the interstate borders reopening, this will result in steady demand for taxis bookings.

-The forecast of the global taxi bookings is showcased by the yellow straight line in Graph The expected demand for global taxi bookings is as high as a quarter of a million by December 2021, a 143.14% increase from December 2020, more than double in number.
-At this rate, the taxi booking industry will recover by February 2022.
-In 2020, the number of taxi bookings dropped by 58.43% as compared to 2019.
-In 2021, the fall reduced to 21.64%, indicating that the industry is on the right road to recovery.
-How COVID-19 impacted B2B taxi bookings across the regions Taxi bookings seem to follow a similar trend regardless of the regions analyzed in this study.
+How COVID-19 impacted B2B taxi bookings across the regions

+Taxi bookings seem to follow a similar trend regardless of the regions analyzed in this study.
 There were 4 different regions considered, UK & Ireland, North America, Australia & New Zealand, and Europe (See Graph 2).
 The number of taxi bookings is almost parallel in the UK, Ireland, and Europe, throughout the timeline.
 While geographically, ANZ and North America are not quite in the same region, the numbers imply that the demand is similar.

+From February 2020, the last 'normal' month before COVID-19 restrictions, to April 2020, when restrictions were in full effect, the global taxi industry saw a 91.35% collapse in bookings.

-Graph 2: B2B taxi bookings across the regions, since 2019 An interesting point to note regarding ANZ, is that before the pandemic, the number of bookings had never surpassed the other regions (besides North America), whereas between the months of November 2020 and June 2021, they were well above.
-This indicative of Australia's way of managing the pandemic, whilst Europe and its neighbours suffered most in those months. &lt;sup>3 This data has been aggregated and normalised using standard deviation to remove any discrepancies and anomalies across the regions
+Graph 2: B2B taxi bookings across the regions, since 20193

+An interesting point to note regarding ANZ is that before the pandemic, the number of bookings had never surpassed the other regions (besides North America), whereas, between November 2020 and June 2021, they were well above.
+This is indicative of Australia's way of managing the pandemic, whilst Europe and its neighbours suffered most in those months.

-A closer look at taxi booking trends across the regions Regardless of their geographic position, all four regions experienced a significant drop in taxi bookings starting from February 2020 till mid-April 2020 (see Graph 3).
+Regardless of their geographic position, all four regions experienced a significant drop in taxi bookings starting from February 2020 till mid-April 2020 (see Graph 3).